davegimo/Permus/README.md

 ### Abstract

-Blockchain related Thesis - I customized the classical approach of Blockchain and created a bartering system for small societies where each user is identified through a valid Certificate.
+Blockchain related Thesis - I customized the classical approach of Blockchain and created a bartering system for small environments where each user is identified through a valid Certificate.

 ### Thesis - Presentation